akamai/cli-dns/README.md

 ### Updating a Recordset

-The command `akamai dns update-recordset` is used to update a single existing recordset. fields and values can be provided on the command line or input file.
+The command `akamai dns update-recordset` is used to update a single existing recordset.
+Fields and values can be provided on the command line or input file.

 The complete command line is: